Bench Talkies: Release

-The anthology film opened to limited screening in Chennai and Coimbatore on 25 March 2015 through Sathyam Cinemas and PVR Cinemas, and was released in Bangalore on 3 April 2015, through PVR Cinemas.
+The film was released on 6 March 2015 in Chennai, and in Bangalore on 13 April 2015.

 Reception

-Bench Talkies opened to positive reviews from the critics.
-M. Suganth, editor-in-chief of The Times of India gave it 3 out of 5, stating that "The compilation of six films from six filmmakers in different genres makes it an entertaining experience."
-Baradwaj Rangan of The Hindu wrote "The key word is amateur, so it won’t help to go in expecting professional-grade acting or craft.
+M. Suganth of The Times of India rated the film 3 out of 5, stating that "The compilation of six films from six filmmakers in different genres makes it an entertaining experience."
+Baradwaj Rangan wrote for The Hindu, "The key word is amateur, so it won’t help to go in expecting professional-grade acting or craft.
 What we can (must) do is see how these films fare in purely directorial terms."
-Behindwoods gave 2.5 out of 5 stars for the film stating "A little more concentration on the content would have justified the overall effort better."
-In contrast S. Saraswathi of Rediff gave 2 out of 5 stars stating "Bench Talkies is a very ordinary collection of short films.
+S. Saraswathi of Rediff.com gave 2 out of 5 stars stating "Bench Talkies is a very ordinary collection of short films.
 They fail to impress, leaving you with a sense of dissatisfaction."